 Augusto Vidal is not one of them.

-Caitlin Meadows is one of the most feared weapons wielded by the Prince of New Orleans.
+Caitlin Meadows is one of the most feared weapons wielded by the prince of New Orleans.
 Although she is not Vidal’s only enforcer, hers is the fiercest, most ruthless reputation.
-Any vampire who has dwelt in the Big Easy for long knows full well that when the Scourge comes to see you, the Prince has already decided he doesn’t care what you have to say.
+Any vampire who has dwelt in the Big Easy for long knows full well that when the scourge comes to see you, the prince has already decided he doesn’t care what you have to say.

 In her mortal life, Meadows was an orderly at a small 19th century insane asylum.
 Vidal heard stories of the cool vigor with which the woman manhandled even the most disturbed—or heavily muscled—of its patients.
-After learning that she had once tracked an escaped inmate across town, subdued him with no assistance, and brought him back to the asylum, the Prince decided that a Kindred like Caitlin Meadows.
+After learning that she had once tracked an escaped inmate across town, subdued him with no assistance, and brought him back to the asylum, the prince decided that he could use a Kindred like Caitlin Meadows.

-- Caitlin Meadows (e. mid 19th century)
+• 9.
+Caitlin Meadows (e. mid 19th century)

-- Rocco Agnello (e. late 19th century)
+• 10.
+Rocco Agnello (e. late 19th century)

-- Dahlia-Fleur (e. mid 20th century)
+• 11.
+Dahlia-Fleur (e. mid 20th century)

-- June (e. late 20th century)
+• 10.
+June (e. late 20th century)

-- Cleo (e. late 20th century)
+• 10.
+Cleo (e. late 20th century)

-- Meadows has never spoken of her sire.
-Gangrel are notoriously poor at tracking their lineages due to the clan’s habit of abandoning recently-Embraced childer, and Meadows herself may well be ignorant who granted her the Embrace.
+Meadows has never spoken of her sire.
+Gangrel are notoriously poor at tracking their lineages due to the clan’s habit of abandoning recently-Embraced childer, and Meadows herself may well be ignorant of who granted her the Embrace.

-- June and Cleo (e. late 20th century) Meadows Embraced two progeny in the mid-’80s to help combat the Setites, whose influence greatly benefited from the crack epidemic.
-They have had little contact with the Kindred of New Orleans and are known to spend much of their time hunting Serpents in the bayous.
+Meadows Embraced her first childe, Rocco Agnello, while little more than a neonate herself.
+He has gone on to become the senior-most hound serving under Sheriff Donovan.
+Meadows Embraced two more progeny in the mid-’80s to help combat the Setites, whose influence greatly benefited from the crack epidemic.
+June and Cleo have had little contact with the Kindred of New Orleans and are believed to spend much of their time hunting serpents in the bayous.